 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

-Water levels at Cooloolabin remain exceptionally high.
-Standing at an impressive 98%, the total volume sits at 8 GL.
+Cooloolabin is currently operating near maximum storage limits.
+With current readings at 95.1%, the reservoir holds a robust 8 GL.
 This near-full status guarantees strong water availability for local communities and agriculture.

 Fed primarily by the Rocky Creek, this reservoir plays a critical role in the North East Coast drainage division.
 Managing the flow from the Rocky Creek ensures that downstream agricultural zones receive consistent supply.
 The North East Coast region relies heavily on the seasonal inflows captured here.